microsoft/SATechnicalOnboarding/technical-onboarding-instructions.md

 - Create an [Azure for Students account](https://azure.microsoft.com/free/students) or use your existing Azure Subscription if you have one (Alpha Student Ambassadors and above can redeem credits here: https://aka.ms/vsben)

-By completing this Technical Onboarding Process, you will grow your skills with Azure, you will
+By completing this Technical Onboarding Process, you will grow your skills with Azure, you will:
 * Become trained on the use of GitHub including GitHub Codespaces and GitHub Copilot
 * Complete one of the requirements for Student Ambassador program advancement
 * Create your very own personalized Portfolio website
-* and you will also get a certificate that will recognize your new technical abilities!
+* Get a certificate that will recognize your new technical abilities!

 As you are navigating Technical Onboarding, please reference [Technical Onboarding GitHub Discussions](https://github.com/microsoft/SATechnicalOnboarding/discussions) to ask questions and/or share issues you encounter.
 Make sure to review other Ambassadors’ questions to help or get help!